Jhuni0123/2017-os-team21/README.md

   u64 next_balancing;
 };
 ```
-- `unsigned int wrr_nr_running`: number of tasks on runqueue
+- `unsigned int wrr_nr_running`: number of tasks on wrr runqueue
-- `int weight_sum`: sum of weights of all tasks on runqueue
+- `int weight_sum`: sum of weights of all tasks on wrr runqueue
 - `u64 next_balancing`: track how much time is left to call `load_balance`.

 ## Functionality of implemented sched_class interface functions

-These functions are called by functions in core.c.
+These functions are called by functions in `core.c`.
 It is guaranteed that these functions are called with `rq.lock` locked.

 1. `void enqueue_task_wrr()` : Add `wrr_se` node of given `task_struct` to the end of `wrr_rq`.
 Update `wrr_nr_running` and `weight_sum` of `wrr_rq`, and `on_wrr_rq` of `wrr_se`.